India nabs 4 after deadly violence over cow slaughter rumors

 Senior police officer Pravin Kumar said Tuesday that a case was filed against 28 people who allegedly set a police outpost on fire and killed a local police inspector.
 Another man also died in the violence.

-The incident took place Monday in the city of Bulandshahr in Uttar Pradesh state.
+The incident took place Monday near the city of Bulandshahr in Uttar Pradesh state.
 The area is 300 kilometers (200 miles) southwest of Lucknow, the state capital.

 The chaos began after beef and a few animal bones were found in a field in a village.